 Eggs are the most common sources of choline in the Australian diet, providing more than double the amount of choline per 100g than any other commonly eaten food.

 Along with a host of other nutrients and vitamins, one large hard-boiled egg contains 164mg of choline.
 This provides about 30-36% of your daily requirement.
-The egg yolk is key here - egg white does not contain any choline.
+The egg yolk is key as egg white does not contain any choline.

 Other Choline Rich Foods

 Choline can also be found in foods such as meat, fish and milk, as well as some green vegetables and whole grains.
-Choline rich foods include:
+Other choline rich foods include: